Dr-Gigavolt/dbus-aggregate-batteries/README.md

 For debugging (to see the error messages in the console) it is reasonable to rename: ./service/run and start by: `python3 /data/dbus-aggregate-batteries/aggregatebatteries.py`

-Logging file: `tail -F /var/log/dbus-aggregate-batteries/current | tai64nlocal`
+Logging file: `tail -F /var/log/dbus-aggregate-batteries/current` or use any text file editor.

 If you wish to mount the code into `/opt/victronenergy/` follow these instructions: https://github.com/Dr-Gigavolt/dbus-aggregate-batteries/issues/24